electron/notarize/README.md

 ## Notes on your teamId

-If you use the new Notary Tool method you will need to set the `teamId` option.
+If you use the new Notary Tool method with `appleId`/`appleIdPassword` you will need to set the `teamId` option.
 To get this ID, go to your [Apple Developer Account](https://developer.apple.com/account), then click on "Membership details", and there you will find your Team ID.
 This link should get you there directly: https://developer.apple.com/account#MembershipDetailsCard

 ## Example Usage